 Adidas grew worldwide by combining high-performance innovation, global manufacturing, athlete endorsements, and strong cultural relevance across sports, fashion, and youth communities.

-Adidas succeeds because it balances performance engineering with lifestyle appeal — something many new brands struggle to do.
+💬 OEM Insight: Adidas succeeds because it balances performance engineering with lifestyle appeal — something many new brands struggle to achieve.

 - Adidas Wikipedia: https://en.wikipedia.org/wiki/Adidas